sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 # 2200 - 1700 BC event

-So you've got all the basic flood myths - Yao, Ogyges, Exodus, Joshua, etc, around this period.
+This 500-year period is filled with extensive evidence from all domains, including history and physical markers.
+Along with accounts of mega-floods and the Sun changing trajectory (Gun-Yu, Ogyges), we can almost be certain there was an ECDO-like event during this period.

-What I'd like to do is dig into these accounts to find the most details.
-Establish temporal dependencies.
-And establish a historical timeline of what was going on in the world at the time.
+What I want to do here is to organize all the information and establish some temporal dependencies to create a timeline of this period.
 Everything should line up.

+One of the key questions is to figure out how many cataclysms happened during this period.
+The wide spread of dates makes me wonder if there may be more than one global event somehow.

 I also want a timeline of the exact sequence of specific climate effects if possible.
 For example: flood, then drought, then Y, etc.

-I'll just paste in what I have for now.

 ## Overview

-This 500-year period is filled with extensive evidence from all domains, including history and physical markers.
-Along with accounts of mega-floods (Gun-Yu, Ogyges), we can almost be certain there was an ECDO-like event during this period.
-The wide spread of dates makes me wonder if there may be more than one cataclysm in this date range.

-Cataclysm accounts:
+Cataclysm accounts, events:
 - 1600-1400 BC: Biblical Exodus, Moses
 	- Possibly a contemporary of Ogyges and Gun-Yu
 - 1900-1460 BC: Deucalion